badj/NZGovDebtTrends2002-2025/README.md

 ---
 ### Playwright MCP integration to generate and fix failing tests

-> - Usage of [Playwright MCP (Model Context Protocol)](https://github.com/microsoft/playwright-mcp) to explore your site, write your Tests, and iterate until all tests pass.
+> - Usage of [Playwright MCP (Model Context Protocol)](https://github.com/microsoft/playwright-mcp) to generate a Playwright project that explores your site, write your Tests, and iterate until all tests pass.
 > - Playwright MCP in Agent Mode can autonomously navigate your app, discover key functionality, and generate runnable tests — *in some cases, no manual scripting required.*
 > - [GitHub Copilot](https://github.com/features/copilot) was set to use [Claude Sonnet](https://www.anthropic.com/claude/sonnet) and [ChatGPT](https://chatgpt.com/) as agents in Agent mode.